yessycrown/t4ds/_posts/2023-04-08-glacier-data.md

 ### Transforming Raw GIS Data

-For 5 to 10 minutes, using what you know about filtrations, discuss amongst yourselves how we might transform our GIS data in order to study its topology.
+For 5ish minutes, using what you know about filtrations, discuss amongst yourselves how we might transform our GIS data in order to study its topology.
 What options do we have?
-Could these options introduce error?

 ---

 With the raw glacier data in hand, let's try creating a grid of points lying within the polygon.